A. Linwood Holton Governor's School

 Course Offerings

-Courses offered during the 2022-2023 academic year include Astronomy, Human Anatomy and Physiology, Medical Terminology, Probability and Statistics, Introduction to Engineering Methods & Computer Programming, Cybersecurity, History of Western Civilization, History of World Civilization, Appalachian History, Honors Physics, Introductory Chemistry, General Chemistry, Advanced Multimedia Applications, Latin, Creative Writing, College Composition, Survey of American Literature, Biology, Life Science, and Environmental Science.
+Courses offered during the 2024-2025 academic year include Human Anatomy and Physiology, Medical Terminology, Probability and Statistics, Cybersecurity, History of Western Civilization, History of World Civilization, Appalachian History, Honors Physics, Advanced Placement Physics I, Introductory Chemistry, General Chemistry, Advanced Multimedia Applications, Latin, Creative Writing, College Composition, Survey of American Literature, Biology, Life Science, Foundations of Environmental Science, and Applications in Environmental Science.

 The courses are designed for juniors and seniors, but do not exclude academically advanced sophomores who have completed the necessary pre-requisites.
 Classes are offered in both 50 minute and 90 minute formats to best fit the schedules of the schools served.
-All courses, except for Honors Physics and Latin, have been approved for dual enrollment through the Virginia Community College System.
+All courses, except for Advanced Placement Physics I, Honors Physics, and Latin, have been approved for dual enrollment through the Virginia Community College System.
 Therefore students receive both high school and college credit when they complete their coursework.
-(Students receive only high school credit for Latin and Honors Physics.)
+(Students receive only high school credit for Latin, Advanced Placement (AP) Physics I, and Honors Physics.
+However, AP Physics students can take the advanced placement exam after completing the course for potential college credit.)

 Additional Information for Parents and Students: Guide Books and Newsletter